• Go to app

 10-day Italy Itinerary banner

 Looking for Italy itinerary ideas for your Italy vacation?
-Embark on an unforgettable Italian journey with the 2 train providers in Italy, Trenitalia and Italo!
+Begin on an unforgettable Italian journey with the 2 train providers in Italy, Trenitalia and Italo!

 Exploring the main stations of Italy

-Before jumping into Italy itinerary ideas, it's best to familiarize yourself with the main train stations in different cities.
-You'll encounter a network of stations, including a central train station in the heart of the city and often one or two additional stations in the suburbs.
+Before planning your Italy itinerary ideas, it's best to familiarize yourself with the main train stations in different cities.
+You'll come across a network of stations, including a central train station in the center of the city and often one or two additional stations in the suburbs.

 Central Stations